 The holiday spirit hit me so hard this year.
 How do you describe the Christmas feeling?
-Holiday music, drinking a Keto Eggnog drink, and comfy fluffy pajamas are all I want these days.
+Holiday music, drinking a Keto Eggnog, and comfy fluffy pajamas are all I want these days.

-There are 16 days until that wonderful time, and I already hang strings of Christmas lights everywhere.
-I love decorating the Christmas tree, making DIY decorations and finding gifts for the very loved ones.
+There are just a few days until that wonderful time, and I already hang strings of Christmas lights everywhere.
+I love decorating the Christmas tree, making DIY decorations and finding gifts for the loved ones.

 Eggnog is usually made with whole milk, cream, whipped egg whites, egg yolks, sugar, cinnamon, and nutmeg.
 The adult version can contain some alcohol like brandy, rum or bourbon.

 Traditionally consumed around Christmas time in the United States and Canada, eggnog has gain popularity among Australia’s people too.

 I love eggnog, but I have friends that hate it.
 It seems that there’s no middle ground on eggnog.
 You either like it or hate it.